fanlidublin/DaysInDublin/Daily_Proverb.md

 - Too many people overvalue what they are not and undervalue what they are.
 Malcolm S. Forbes

 - Mistakes are the portals of discovery.
 James Joyce

+- If you don't prioritize your life, someone else will.
+Greg McKeown